Ahhhh. The dreaded oily skin.

 Daily sunscreen is a must year-round.
 No if, and’s or buts about it, so the key is to find one that suits your oily skin.
 This way, your skin is adequately protected from harmful UV rays that can increase the risk of skin cancer and prematurely age skin while also steering clear of causing any more problems for your oily skin.

-I prefer the Hale & Hush Zinc Oxide Broad Spectrum 30.
+Until the ETHYST® Sunscreen is ready to go, I recommend the Earth Harbor SPF 30.
 Not only is it not heavy, it is EVERYTHING a sunscreen should be.
-It’s a natural zinc oxide formula that provides chemical-free broad spectrum UVA & UVB protection at the surface while a specialized amino acid and algae blend provides UV protection at the cellular level.
+It’s a natural, non-nano zinc oxide formula that provides chemical-free broad spectrum UVA & UVB protection.
+Plus, it's reef safe and vegan.
 Pretty amazing, right?

 MYTH #6: OILY SKIN MEANS ACNE IS GUARANTEED